 The first significant project is the construction of a tool chest based on an approved drawing that satisfies certain design constraints.
 Students then design and construct at least one example of a table, a chair, and another piece of case work.
 These pieces are typically based on traditional 18th and 19th century furniture designs because the traditional models require the hand-skills and woodworking techniques that are the foundation of the NBSS curriculum.
 Students are encouraged to challenge themselves to learn new techniques and skills in each project they select and execute.

-The Cabinet and Furniture Making shop includes a library, drafting facilities, three bench rooms and the range of machinery that is typically found in both a large and smaller-scale woodworking shops.
+The Cabinet and Furniture Making shop includes a library, drafting facilities, three bench rooms and the range of machinery that is typically found in both large and small-scale woodworking shops.
 Guest lectures and field trips to museums and the shops of prominent local woodworkers enhance the educational experience.

 Dan is a 1994 graduate of the program and the department head.
-He teaches in both NBSS’s full-time and workshop programs and runs a custom furniture shop in New Hampshire.
-Dan has designed the curriculum for several extended workshops including the current three-month intensive course.
+He teaches in both NBSS’s full-time and Continuing Education programs and runs a custom furniture shop in New Hampshire.
+Dan has designed the curriculum for several extended Continuing Education workshops including the current Three-month Intensive Furniture Making course.
 Prior to joining the NBSS faculty, he worked with Phil Lowe '74 and Ron Traposso '69, both master craftsmen.
 When Dan isn't making furniture or teaching, he enjoys writing and has published numerous articles in Fine Woodworking Magazine.

-Steve, a 1990 graduate of the program, teaches in both the full-time and workshop program.
-Before he came to NBSS full-time, Steve worked with Phil Lowe ’74, Makers of Fine Furniture, in Beverly, Massachusetts, making new furniture and restoring antiques.
+Steve, a 1990 graduate of the program, teaches in both the full-time and Continuing Education programs.
+Before he came to NBSS full-time, Steve worked with Phil Lowe ’74, Makers of Fine Furniture, in Beverly, MA, making new furniture and restoring antiques.
 Steve’s work has been shown in galleries and published in the Fine Woodworking Design Book.
 His restoration work is included in the collections of museums and private clients.
-Steve lectures throughout the Boston area and has developed several workshop programs for NBSS.
+Steve lectures throughout the Boston area and has developed several Continuing Education programs for NBSS.

 Lance is a 1979 graduate of the program and a founding member of Boston’s Fort Point Cabinetmakers cooperative.
 He has designed and built custom furniture for over 30 years.
 He is also a large format photographer and a contributor to Fine Woodworking Magazine.